c-dilks/git-tutorial/README.md

 > If you got a different failure, probably "Permission denied",
 > then your SSH client is not correctly configured.

-Do what it says, which will
+Do what the error says, which will
 _create_ the `main` branch on the `origin` remote:
 ```bash
 git push --set-upstream origin main